Benefits changes ‘could have serious consequences on mental health’

 He added that the benefits system should be designed to support vulnerable individuals and “must not cause or exacerbate psychological harm and distress”.

-Announcing the new Way to Work scheme, Ms Coffey said “helping people to get any job now, means they can get a better job and progress into a career”.
+Announcing the new Way to Work scheme, Ms Coffey said “helping people to get any job now means they can get a better job and progress into a career.

-She insisted: “Way to Work is a step change in our offer to claimants and employers, making sure our job centre network and excellent work coaches can deliver opportunities, jobs and prosperity to all areas of the country.”
+“Way to Work is a step change in our offer to claimants and employers, making sure our job centre network and excellent work coaches can deliver opportunities, jobs and prosperity to all areas of the country.”

-But Labour’s Jonathan Ashworth, the shadow work and pensions secretary, also described the changes heralded by Ms Coffey as a “complete misunderstanding of what’s really happening in the labour market”.
+Labour’s Jonathan Ashworth, the shadow work and pensions secretary, described the changes heralded by Ms Coffey as a “complete misunderstanding of what’s really happening in the labour market”.

-“Those out of work for long term sickness, including mental ill health, is already at a twenty year high and this ill-thought-through gimmick will do little to truly support those who need tailored help find good jobs,” he told The Independent.
+“Those out of work for long term sickness, including ill mental health, is already at a twenty year high and this ill-thought-through gimmick will do little to truly support those who need tailored help find good jobs,” he told The Independent.

-It remains to be seen whether the changes will have an impact on the sanction rate, but last month the government also faced criticism for blocking an evaluation into the effectiveness of the sanctions regime that was commissioned three years ago.
+It remains to be seen whether the changes will have an impact on the sanction rate, but last month the government also faced criticism for blocking an evaluation into the effectiveness of the sanctions regime commissioned three years ago.

 The Department for Work and Pensions (DWP) claimed the research did not “represent a comprehensive picture of sanctions”.